zenmaee/anomalies/README.md

 # EC327 Final Project Spring '20 Build Instructions:
-1. Download ZIP version of all files in the repository.
+1. Download ZIP version of the repository onto the Desktop.
 2. Open AndroidStudio and create a project with "Empty Activity".
-3. Project name must be "MyApplication2". **lowercase or uppercase?
+3. Project name must be "FitApp".
-4. On Desktop, open the file "MyApplication2" and then unzip the ZIP file created in step 1.
+4. On Desktop, unzip the ZIP file "anomalies-master".
+Then open the file "FitApp" created by AndroidStudio.
-5. Move the following files into the following locations:
+5. In the locations:

-(In MyApplication2 file) app > src > main > java > com > example > myapplication2 **lowercase of uppercase?**
-- Move all .java files into this location

-(In MyApplication2 file) app > src > main > res > layout
-- Move all .xml files EXCEPT colors.xml, strings.xml, and styles.xml into this location

-(In MyApplication2 file) app > src > main > res > values
+(FitApp folder) app > src > main
-- Move colors.xml, strings.xml, and styles.xml into this location
+Delete all folders.

+(anomalies-master) app
+Copy all folders (AndroidManifest.xml, java, and res) and paste into the FitApp folder (location identical to above).

-7. Open AVD Manager and select Pixel 2 API 27
+7. Open AVD Manager in AndroidStudio and select Pixel 3 XL.
-8. Press the green play button in the AVD under "Actions"
+8. Press the green play button in the AVD under the "Actions" column.
 9. Wait for emulator to boot and select application.